intel/llvm/sycl/doc/GlobalObjectsInRuntime.md

 On Linux DPC++ runtime uses `__attribute__((destructor))` property with maximum possible priority value 65535.
-This approach does not guarantee, that `GlobalHandler` destructor is the lats thing to run, as user code may contain a similar function with the same priority value.
+This approach does not guarantee, that `GlobalHandler` destructor is the last thing to run, as user code may contain a similar function with the same priority value.

 Another approach would be to leak global objects.
 This would guarantee user,